 Singapore Prime Minister Lee Hsien Loong’s 2021 National Day Rally announced a stronger thrust of support for lower-wage workers.
 These include:

-- Extending Progressive Wages (essentially what used to be sector-specific minimum wages that rise annually) to more sectors and more occupations
+- Extending Progressive Wages (essentially sector-specific minimum wages that rise annually) to more sectors and more occupations

 - Requiring companies employing foreign workers to pay at least the Local Qualifying Salaries to ALL local staff